-Table 1: Relationship between progress progress and time under different execution models
+Table 2: Relationship between program progress and time under different execution models

-Object model and execution semantics
+6 Object model and execution semantics

 JiST simulation programs are written in plain Java, an object-oriented language.
 As in any object-oriented language the entire simulation program comprises numerous classes that collectively implement the logic of the simulation model.
 During its execution, the state of the program is contained entirely within individual objects.
 These objects communicate by passing messages, which are represented as object method invocations in the language.